-If you think you or your child might have a learning difficulty, and are interested in Eaton Arrowsmith, Eaton Cognitive Improvement Centre or the Magnussen Arrowsmith Program, please take the online Arrowsmith Program Questionnaire from home: https://www.brainex.net/protoQuest/User.html.
+If you or someone you know is either struggling academically or socially to some degree or would like to get ahead, and are interested in Eaton Arrowsmith or Eaton Cognitive Improvement Centre please take the online Arrowsmith Program Questionnaire from home: https://www.brainex.net/protoQuest/User.html.
 This questionnaire will give you a good idea of the cognitive exercises you/your child will work on at our schools/centres.
-If, after taking the questionnaire, you are interested in contacting us, please complete our Eaton Arrowsmith application form and send it to us at email@example.com.
+If, after taking the questionnaire, you are interested in contacting us, please complete our Eaton Arrowsmith application form and send it to us at firstname.lastname@example.org.

 If you think your child might thrive at an enriched, smaller school with the opportunity for individualized learning based on his or her interests and talents, contact us for more information about Magnussen School.
 You are also welcome to send us the completed Magnussen application form so that we have more information prior to our meeting with you.

 While each student’s path to Eaton Arrowsmith is unique, the admissions process involves the following steps (click on steps below):

 - reading Barbara Arrowsmith-Young’s book, The Woman Who Changed Her Brain

 - reviewing the 19 cognitive areas addressed by the Arrowsmith Program

 - learning more about Magnussen School’s enriched educational experience

 - Contact the EA Admissions Coordinator, at: 604-264-8327 (Canadian School/Centre Inquiries) or 425-861-8327 (US School/Center Inquiries) or email email@example.com.
 We would be happy to answer all of your initial questions!

 - This includes report cards, psych-eds, IEPs, etc.

 - Formal documentation of a learning disability is not required for enrollment at EA or ECIC.
 However, the above documents help the school gain an understanding of the student’s learning profile.